BMW E3: Models

 The dual-carbureted 3-litre 3.0 S was introduced in 1971, being a more powerful and expensive model than the 2800; a fuel-injected version was also made.
 Also produced were long-wheelbase L models (3.0L, 3.3Li, etc.), whose sharp handling was a stark contrast to the large Mercedes-Benz models of the time.
 Langley Motors in Thames Ditton UK also produced an estate (tourer) version.
 Surprisingly, considering their respective marketing profiles, the 3.0 Si sedan was faster than the 3.0 coupé; which was a heavier car by 50 kg, with the same drivetrain.

 In the UK, some 3-litre cars were used by the police in the 1970s, with the infamous ad "It takes one to catch one".
 Thames Valley Police bought a 3.0 Si in 1972, followed by Derbyshire Constabulary the same year and the West Mercia Police in 1974.
 The West Mercia Police's car was in an unusual livery called "truck yellow".
 Following the success of the 3.0 Si, many police forces in the UK began purchasing BMW cars, next one being the 5 Series (E12) in late 1970s.

 The body was surprisingly light for its size, weighing less than the smaller E9 coupé.
 Vision is also good, with narrow pillars and no less than 2.5 m2 of overall glass area.

 At the end of 1973 the new, larger 3.3 L was presented, going on sale in January 1974.
-It had the longer wheelbase and a bigger engine, although the power was no more than that of the 3.0 Si.
+It had the longer wheelbase and a bigger engine, although the power of the carburetted engine was no more than that of the 3.0 Si.
 Instead, more torque meant to provide a more luxurious rather than BMW's usual sporting feel.
 This engine was updated to fuel injection in June 1975, with a few more horsepower.
-Subsequent to the introduction of a 3.2 liter version of this engine in the 1976 BMW 633CSi, this slightly smaller model found its way into the 3.3 Li as well.
+Subsequent to the introduction of a 3.2-liter version of this engine in the 1976 BMW 633CSi, this slightly smaller model found its way into the 3.3 Li as well.
 The E3 Sedan was in production from 1968–1978, with a total of circa 190,000 cars produced.
 Of these, 71,804 were of the US-only "Bavaria" model.